namanpurii/whack-a-mole/README.md

 # Whack-a-Mole Game

 Welcome to the Whack-a-Mole game repository!
 This project is a basic implementation of the classic Whack-a-Mole game built using ReactJS and styled with Tailwind CSS.
 The project was bootstrapped using Vitejs.
 Although this is an intial commit.
-I would like to make the user experience better with the build
+I would like to make the user experience better with some more features

 ## Getting Started